-Chevy Chase History Archive
+The Official Chevy Chase History Book

 History of the Chevy Chase Estates and the Community it Serves 1925 -1987.
 New Second edition!
-Read about the floods, fires, and secret bridle trails, how from the very beginning the state’s oldest homeowner’s association has fought back schemes to make the canyon into a garbage dump, turn the country club into a low income housing project, or route a freeway straight through the valley.
+Read about the floods, fires, and secret bridle trails, how from the very beginning the state’s oldest homeowner’s association has fought back schemes to make the canyon into a garbage dump, turn the country club into a low-income housing project, or route a freeway straight through the valley.
 This is a fantastic book lovingly written by a Chevy Chase local.
 A must read.

 Chevy Chase in the news!
 From day one Chevy Chase was conceived and promoted as an elegant sanctuary, a get-a-way from the crowded city surrounded by trees and the beauty of nature.
 Newspaper clippings from 1925 to 1998 tell the canyon’s story